dpasin/dpasin.github.io/_pages/cv.md

 * Implementing artificial intelligence (AI) techniques using Python/TensorFlow to enhance the application of the database in suspect screening.

 **Laboratory Information Management System (LIMS) Specialist** (Mar 2023 – Feb 2025)
-Forensic Laboratory Division, Office of the Chief Medical Examiner, City and County of San Francisco, California – United States</br>
+Forensic Laboratory Division, Office of the Chief Medical Examiner, City and County of San Francisco, California – United States
 * Position funded by the California Highway Patrol.
 * Developed a full-stack (Python/Flask, HTML, JavaScript, Microsoft SQL Server) Laboratory Information Management System (LIMS) for a forensic laboratory accredited to ISO/IEC 17025.
 * Implemented workflows to migrate and centralize existing data from multiple sources.